sdjrice/msgobs/README.md

 ## Known Issues
 ### Group Lookup with Account Admin
-If an administrator adds recipient groups from different courses in the Inbox, looking up the observers will take a very long time if those users have a number of enrollments.
+If an administrator adds recipient groups from different courses in the Inbox, looking up the observers will take a very long time if those users have a number of enrolments.

 ### Gradebook
 If two students with completely identical names are enrolled in the same course, the script will fail to distinguish between them and send messages to potentially incorrect recipients.